-Students who have questions regarding their official records should address them to the Registrar, located at the Enterprise Campus, Lurleen B. Wallace Hall, Room 100, telephone (334) 347-2623, ext.
+Students who have questions regarding their official records should address them to the Assoicate Dean of Students for Enrollment Management, located at the Enterprise Campus, Lurleen B. Wallace Hall, Room 102, telephone (334) 347-2623, ext.
 2233.

 XX.
 FINAL EXAMINATIONS